-Hold the crank firmly whenever raising or lowering a log.
+• Hold the crank firmly whenever raising or lowering a log.
 If released, the crank may spin back and hit your hand hard.

-Do not place your hand on the inside of the long leg when raising or lowering the log.
-There is a risk that your hand can be trapped if the lifting line snaps or the crank spins.
+Do not place your hand on the inside of the There is a risk that your hand can be trapped if the lifting line snaps or the crank spins.